mirage335/PatchRap/README.md

 Please beware the following ratings.
 *) Vext is intended as logic power, and must never exceed 5.5V.
 Recommend 3.3V||5V depending on system needs.
 *) Vext may be used as a diode (eg. CDBU0530) OR-gated power bus if all connected devices can operate at 2.8V-5V.
+*) Vmid/Avcc are alternate uses for the Vext line, and may exceed 5.5V as appropriate.
 *) Vsys is intended for high-power delivery, and may be any voltage all attached devices are configured to tolerate.
 Recommend 12V||24V.
 *) Ground-referenced voltage (ie. wall current) should only be considered for Vsys.
 Earth-ground and neutral may be bound to pGND/sGND.
 *) Maximum current into an RJ45 socket or breadboard is typically around 3A/pin.
 Consider using high-quality header/jumpers, and redundant pins, as appropriate.